-|Insurance group||Warranty||Service intervals||Annual company-car tax cost (20%/40%)|
+Insurance group||Warranty||Service intervals||Annual company-car tax cost (20%/40%)|

     The Toyota C-HR Hybrid starts at just over £26,000 for the entry-level 1.8-litre Icon model, although you may want to consider going up a trim level to get sat nav.
-Apple CarPlay and Android Auto connectivity is now standard across the line-up however, so it is possible to get by with Google Maps on your phone.
+Apple CarPlay and Android Auto connectivity are now standard across the line-up however, so it's possible to get by with Google Maps on your phone.

-The price jumps up quickly as you step up though the trim range, so be aware that if you go for a higher-spec C-HR Hybrid, you could be paying much the same as you would for the faster and also pretty well equipped MINI Countryman S E plug-in hybrid.
+    The price jumps quickly as you step up though the trim range, so be aware that if you go for a higher-spec C-HR Hybrid, you could be paying much the same as you would for the faster and also pretty well equipped MINI Countryman plug-in hybrid.
 Charge it up, and the MINI can go much further on electric power alone, too.

-The C-HR Hybrid is classed as a petrol car when it comes to company-car tax, but as it emits between 109 and 119g/km of CO2, it falls into a relatively low Benefit-in-Kind (BiK) band.
+    The C-HR Hybrid is classed as a petrol-engined car when it comes to company-car tax, but as it emits between 109 and 119g/km of CO2, it falls into a relatively low Benefit-in-Kind (BiK) band.
 The C-HR Hybrid will also be cheaper for company-car users than most diesel SUV alternatives, but a plug-in hybrid or fully electric car is going to be much cheaper still.

     Toyota C-HR insurance group

     The C-HR Hybrid will be affordable to insure.
 It’s rated in groups 15 (for the entry-level 1.8-litre Icon) to 24 (for the 2.0-litre Orange Edition range-topper).

     Toyota’s servicing plans start from around £15 a month, and even if you don’t take out one of these policies, official dealers charge fixed prices for specific jobs, so budgeting for maintenance will be simple.